Oh no, it’s a Flea!!

 How to Get Rid of Fleas

 If you discover fleas, prompt and thorough treatment is the key.
-You need to remember that you are not only treating for fleas, but you also need to get rid of all eggs, larvae, and pupae or the fleas will be back before you know it.
+You need to remember that you are not only treating for fleas, but also to get rid of all eggs, larvae, and pupae.
+If not treated promptly the fleas will be back before you know it.

 Steps to get rid of fleas include: